Predicting Parkinson's disease trajectory using clinical and functional MRI features: a reproduction and replication study: Discussion

 Regarding model selection and optimization, we highlight the complexity of nested cross-validation schemes and the on-going debate on the choice of rigorous cross-validation procedures~\cite{wainer_nested_2018, varoquaux_evaluating_2023}.
 Here again, code sharing is required to describe the exact evaluation method used in the original study.
 At this level in the analysis, Jupyter notebooks~\cite{Kluyver2016jupyter} are an interesting option to document code and mix it with data, natural text and figures.
 Initiatives were recently launched to share reproducible Jupyter notebooks, such as NeuroLibre~\cite{dupre_beyond_2022}, a platform for sharing re-executable preprints.
 We created a Jupyter notebook for our study, that we made publicly available at \url{https://github.com/elodiegermani/nguyen-etal-2021}.

+The following box highlights the main recommendations that we propose to facilitate the reproduction of such studies in the future.

+{Beyond the limitations related to the challenges of reproducibility, all limitations identified by the authors of}~\cite{nguyen_predicting_2021}{, including bias of the PPMI cohort towards Caucasian, the use of small sample sizes in particular for prediction at Year 4 and the impact of medication on MDS-UPDRS scores, are also applicable for our study and are further discussed in the original paper}~\cite{nguyen_predicting_2021}.

-To conclude, we highlight the challenges associated with the reproduction of neuroimaging studies.
-We discussed some of the specific difficulties encountered in our study, and provided some potential solutions to facilitate this process in the future, in terms of time cost and adequacy of the reproduction.
-Nevertheless, given the complexity of the data, software and analyses required in current neuroimaging studies, reproducing existing papers remains extremely challenging.
+To conclude, we highlighted the challenges associated with the reproduction of neuroimaging studies.
+We discussed some of the specific difficulties encountered in our study, {as well as numerous success in reproduction}, and provided some potential solutions to {further} facilitate this process in the future, in terms of time cost and adequacy of the reproduction.
+Nevertheless, given the complexity of the data, software and analyses required in current neuroimaging studies, {reproducing the experiments made in existing papers} remains extremely challenging.